vlad-demchuk/habit-tracker_reactjs/structure-guide.md

 - `ui/`: Contains primitive UI components like buttons, inputs, cards, etc.
 - Components should be focused on presentation rather than business logic
 - Each component should have its own folder with the component file, styles, and tests
-- Export components as default exports, and re-export them as named exports from an index.tsx file for better autocompletion
+- Export components as default exports, and re-export them as named exports from an index.ts file for better autocompletion

 Example: